-During your visit to Victoria Falls you are thinking of going on a Chobe Day trip.
-Spending the day exploring the Botswana’s National Park but not overnighting there.
-Deciding whether the day trip is worth the money and time spent and especially knowing whether the wildlife sightings are worth it (after most likely visiting another safari destination in Southern Africa) is something most of us ask ourselves.
+Deciding whether the day trip is worth the money and time spent and especially knowing whether the wildlife sightings are worth it (after most likely visiting another safari destination in Southern Africa) is something we want to know.

 The closest town to the Park is Kasane, with a domestic airport.
 It can also be reached by road transfer from Victoria Falls, hence why the Chobe Day Trip appeals to some budget-aware travellers.